HeyHugo/browser-notification/README.md

 ```
 npm install browser-notification --save
 ```
-The library has no dependencies and size is less than 1kB (minified + gzipped)
+The library has no dependencies and size is less than 1kB (minified + gzipped).
+A UMD build is available in `/dist` of the npm package.

 ### Usage